MartinSStewart/elm-serialize/FAQ.md

+## What's different between this and miniBill/elm-codec?
+Besides the fact that this package is designed for `elm/bytes` instead of `elm/json` other notable differences are:
+* `variantX` functions use `Int` instead of `String` for telling apart different constructors
+* `CustomObject` fields don't need to be given names but their order matters
+* There is no `oneOf` or `optionalField`

 ## How do you use `recursive`?
 The trick to understanding the `recursive` codec is: pretend you are already done.
 When the function you pass to `recursive` is called the argument is the finished `Codec`.